-It's a wireless solution and the cameras record in full 25 frames per second high definition for 31 days with instant review and export facilities in line with government recommendations.
+This CCTV system is capable of high definition recordings that can be used to identify individuals or incident throughout the above areas.
+It’s a wireless solution and the cameras record in full 25 frames per second high definition for 31 days with instant record and export facilities in line with government recommendations.

 Can I view CCTV footage?

-Due to Data Protection laws, it is likely that most requests to gain or view footage, will not be permitted.
+Due to Data Protection laws, it is likely that most requests to gain or view footage, will not be allowed.
 This is because we must, as a Data Controller, adhere to various prohibitions within legislation.
-This said, each request will be assessed on a case by case basis.
+This said, each request will be considered on a case by case basis.

-If you feel that you have a request that can be sanctioned, you will firstly need to provide DDDC with the following in writing:
+If you feel that you have a request, you will firstly need to provide DDDC with the following in writing:

 - Time and date of incident